 You should not use this medicine if you are allergic to dalteparin, heparin, or pork products, or if you have:

 a history of blood clot or low levels of platelets in your blood while using heparin.

 Dalteparin may cause you to bleed more easily, especially if you have:

 a bleeding disorder that is inherited or caused by disease;

 stomach or intestinal bleeding or ulcer; or

 recent brain, spine, or eye surgery.

-Dalteparin can cause a very serious blood clot around your brain or spinal cord if you undergo a spinal tap or receive spinal anesthesia (epidural).
-This type of blood clot could cause long-term paralysis, and may be more likely to occur if you have:
+Dalteparin can cause a very serious blood clot around your spinal cord if you undergo a spinal tap or receive spinal anesthesia (epidural).
+This type of blood clot could cause long-term or permanent paralysis, and may be more likely to occur if:

-To make sure you can safely use dalteparin, tell your doctor if you have other medical conditions, especially:
+To make sure dalteparin is safe for you, tell your doctor if you have ever had:

 eye problems caused by diabetes or high blood pressure;